lsauer/coffeemug/README.md

 **author:** Lorenz *Lo* Sauer 2011 ( http://www.lsauer.com , @sauerlo), `CC-BY-SA 3`

-**description:** a concise tutorial for JavaScript, R or Python programmers.
+**description:** a concise tutorial for JavaScript, R or Python programmers

 **about:** CoffeeScript (CS), released in 2010 by J. Ashkenas (@jashkenas), is dynamically typed, interpreted programming language.
 It is takes syntax inspirations from popular dynamic languages such as Haskell, JavaScript, Erlang, Perl, Python, Ruby and even YAML.